yash-sharma1/docs-site/docs/list.md

 ### Wait for voting result

 When you have deposited enough BNB, the proposal's status will switch to `VotingPeriod`.
-Then you should wait for voting result from validators (for now is two weeks).
+Then you should wait for voting result from validators (for now is 4 hours in the testnet).

 If proposal is rejected by validator, the money you have deposited will be distribute to validators.